robcarver17/skipperman/docs/patrol_boat_help.md

 ## Active warnings

-There are two types of checks that Skipperman will do, and you can see if there are any resulting warnings by clicking ►Warnings.
+There are three types of checks that Skipperman will do, and you can see if there are any resulting warnings by clicking ►Warnings.

 - Does every boat have a qualified driver on for every day?
 - Is every volunteer qualified for their role?
+- Is a volunteer allocated to a patrol boat and a club dinghy on the same day?

 Warnings appear sorted by priority, and then by category.